Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 Public School Tax Credit

 The Public School Tax Credit is a nonrefundable credit for cash contributions to Arizona public schools, including the direct payment of certain types of public school fees, which are outlined in the instructions for Arizona Form 322.
-This credit was created for individual taxpayers (corporations, partnerships, etc., are not eligible), who can “donate to a public school so they can utilize that towards their extracurricular activities — sports, art, music,” according to Stefan Swiat of the Arizona Department of Education.
+This credit was created for individual taxpayers (corporations, partnerships, etc., are not eligible), who can “donate to a public school so they can utilize that towards their extracurricular activities — sports, art, music,” according to Stefan Swiat, former spokesperson from the Arizona Department of Education.

 Credit for Contributions to Private School Tuition Organizations

-The Credit for Contributions to Private School Tuition Organizations, otherwise known as the Private School Tax Credit, is a nonrefundable individual income tax credit for charitable contributions to private school tuition organizations (STOs) that provide educational scholarships to private school students.
+The Credit for Contributions to Private School Tuition Organizations,otherwise known as the Private School Tax Credit, is a nonrefundable individual income tax credit for charitable contributions to private school tuition organizations (STOs) that provide educational scholarships to private school students.
 This credit is only available for individuals (corporations, partnerships, etc., are not eligible).
-The maximum allowable credit for contributions to private schools for the 2022 tax year is $1,245 for married filing jointly filers, or $623 for single, married filing separately, and heads of household filers.
+The maximum allowable credit for contributions to private schools for the 2024 tax year is $1,459 for married filing jointly filers, or $731 for single, married filing separately, and heads of household filers.
+For the 2025 tax year, the maximum allowable credit for contributions to private schools will rise to $1,535 for married filing jointly filers, or $769 for single, married filing separately, and heads of household filers.

 Credit for Contributions to Certified School Tuition Organizations

-The maximum allowable credit allowed for this specific tax credit for the 2022 tax year is $1,238 for married filing jointly filers, or $620 for single, married filing separately, and heads of household filers.
+The maximum allowable credit allowed for this specific tax credit for the 2024 tax year is $1,451 for married filing jointly filers, or $728 for single, married filing separately, and heads of household filers.
+For the 2025 tax year, the maximum allowable Credit for Contributions to Private School Tuition Organizations will rise to $1,527 for married filing jointly filers, or $766 for single, married filing separately, and heads of household filers.

 Electric vehicle tax credits in Arizona

 At this point, you might be thinking, “Wait, what about that electric vehicle tax credit that I’ve heard about for electric cars like the Tesla?”
-There is a federal tax credit available for electric cars, and Edmunds does a good job explaining the details of this credit, including the federal government’s timeline for phasing it out.
+Fortunately, there is a federal tax credit available for electric cars, but there are rules and exceptions to consider.

 More Arizona state tax credits